-The Wind Monitor-Alpine model measures horizontal wind speed and direction.
-It is rugged and corrosion resistant, yet accurate and light weight.
-External housing surfaces are coated with a special ice resistant coating to improve performance in harsh alpine conditions.
+The Wind Monitor measures horizontal wind speed and direction.
+Originally developed for ocean data buoy use, it is rugged and corrosion resistant yet accurate and light weight.
+The main housing, nose cone, propeller, and other internal parts are injection molded U.V. stabilized plastic.
 Both the propeller and vertical shafts use stainless steel precision grade ball bearings.
+Bearings have light contacting teflon seals and are filled with a wide temperature range grease to help exclude contamination and moisture.